 ACID stands for Atomicity, Consistency, Isolation, and Durability.
-It is a set of database properties(rules) which transactions must obey to maintain the integrity and consistency of a database.
-In this article we’ll take a look at each ACID property.
+Database ACID properties are a set of database properties(rules) which transactions must obey to maintain the integrity and consistency of a database.
+In this article, we’ll take a look at each ACID property.

-With the atomicity rule all operations within a transaction must be successful in order for any changes to be commit to the database.
+With the atomicity rule, all operations within a transaction must be successful in order for any changes to be committed to the database.
 If any failure occurs during a transaction then the entire transaction fails.
-Lets look at an example.
+Let’s look at an example.

 Imagine we have two bank accounts, account A and account B. Account A has $500, while account B has $100.
 We’ll like to transfer $50 from account A to B. The transaction would like the following.

 Database consistency must be maintained after each transaction.
-This means that all changes should be accurate, and leaves the database in a valid state which also upholds data integrity.
-Lets look at the following example.
+This means that all changes should be accurate, and leave the database in a valid state which also upholds data integrity.
+Let’s look at the following example.

 Imagine we have the following two tables(customers, and orders).